-Dr. Starr says of condensed milk: "As a food it does not contain enough nutrient material to supply the wants of a growing baby," and adds: "It is never safe to bring up a child solely on this food".
+Dr. Starr says 1 of condensed milk: "As a food it does not contain enough nutrient material to supply the wants of a growing baby," and adds: "It is never safe to bring up a child solely on this food".

 I have brought up children weakly at birth very successfully on condensed milk.
-One, a delicate, feeble little baby when born, I brought up till fourteen months on it, then changing to "artificial"

-1 Dietetics of Infancy and Childhood, "Annual of Universal Medical Science," iv., p.
-258, human milk".1 The delicate little child I refer to,3 I found, I was obliged to give other very nourishing food as well as the condensed milk at eight months.
-On consulting a doctor who had long experience with weakly children I was advised to give a small teaspoonful of fresh cream3 in each bottle of the condensed milk, prepared as usual, and add to this twice a day a dessertspoonful of veal or chicken broth.
+One, a delicate, feeble little baby when born, I brought up till fourteen months on it, then changing to "artificial human milk".
+The delicate little child I refer to, I found, I was obliged to give other very nourishing food as well as the condensed milk at eight months.
+On consulting a doctor who had long experience with weakly children I was advised to give a small teaspoonful of fresh cream 3 in each bottle of the condensed milk, prepared as usual, and add to this twice a day a dessertspoonful of veal or chicken broth.